Incoming college freshmen face a ton of big life changes when heading off to school. Are you up for the challenge?

 Website design.
 Pottery.
 French.
 Canoeing.
 There's a lot to learn at school beyond the requirements for your major.

-When you're on a college campus, you have experts in a number of different fields available to you just by taking a class or attending an on-campus event.
+When you're on a college campus, you have experts in a number of different fields available to you simply by taking a class or attending an on-campus event.

 Who knows?
-It could lead to a life-long interest in a topic you've never even considered.
+It could lead to a life-long interest in a topic you'd never considered before.

 41. Make the choices you want to make